thecoshman/degoogle/Android.md

 # Sailfish OS

 Actual standalone not-Android, not-WP, not-iOS operating system.
 The company behind it also sells phones with it preinstalled.

+# Neo900

+A crowdfounded project that involves replacing the existing innards of old Nokias N900 and replacing them with more modern, mostly open source components. http://neo900.org/